-We tend to think of cannabis as a relatively safe medicine — and it is!
-But there are some possible side effects that aren't so nice.
-For instance, the internet is full of cautionary tales that suggest overdoing it can leave you in a pretty unpleasant state the next day.
-Termed a "weed hangover," the condition supposedly comes with feelings of fatigue, lack of appetite, irritability, and an overall sense of grogginess.
+Although cannabis is a relatively safe substance, there are some side effects that can sometimes leave us wishing we'd done a little less.
+For example, we've all heard cautionary tales that suggest overdoing it can leave you feeling unpleasant the next day.
+Termed a "weed hangover," the condition supposedly comes with fatigue, lack of appetite, irritability, and an overall sense of grogginess.
 But how much of this is just stoner legend?

 Plenty of people who use cannabis, either recreationally or medically, approach it with a "more is better" mentality.
 In truth, "most people will get relief from symptoms at a dose that’s lower than what would cause intoxication," Dr. Sulak says.
 So, if you're using marijuana to treat a health issue, you don't necessarily need to feel high to get the benefits.
 And even if you're using it specifically to enjoy a high, there's no real need to go ham — you'll probably be better off the next day if you, well, chill a little bit.